commitdev/docs/docs/epresources/ep-additional-resources.md

 sidebar_position: 8
 ---

-# A Comprehensive Reflection Guide on Determining When it’s Time to Quit
+# A Reflection Guide on Determining When it’s Time to Quit

 At Commit, we work and converse with software developers from different walks of life.
 A common theme among these developers is that they don’t get many opportunities to work on impactful projects.
 Most developers know when they’re not entirely happy in their jobs, but certain factors and circumstances keep them going.
 We want to shatter this pattern by breaking down red flags that indicate it’s time for developers to quit and find a better opportunity.
 Take a moment to review each warning sign and the reflective questions to determine if you’re happy or unhappy in your current role.
 When you reflect on these questions, put yourself in the present moment to identify how you feel right now, in the present.